Annual Meeting Sessions and Events

 Pre-Meeting Workshop for Community and Two-Year Colleges: Preparing for Comprehensive Reviews

 Community and two-year colleges offering programs in music study represent a growing number of institutions within the NASM membership.
-This workshop, which will acknowledge and address many of the characteristics unique to these institutions, will provide information and guidance concerning the NASM comprehensive review process including self-study and the preparation of the Self-Study document, and the on-site evaluative visit.
+This workshop, which will acknowledge and address many of the characteristics unique to these institutions, will provide information and guidance concerning the NASM comprehensive review process including self-study and the preparation of the Self-Study document and the on-site evaluative visit.
 A step-by-step walk-through of the accreditation process will be provided.
 The benefits of NASM accredited institutional membership will be discussed.
-Participants are encouraged to pose questions during this session.
+Participants are encouraged to pose questions during the session.
 Interested individuals representing community and two-year colleges at all stages of the self-study process are welcome.

 1:15 p.m. – 3:45 p.m.